corenominal/etcskel/README.md

 # etc/skel WordPress Theme

-A non-opinionated skeleton theme for WordPress.
+etc/skel is a skeleton theme for WordPress.
-To be used as a starting point for developing your own WP themes.
+It is designed to be used as a starting point for developing your own WP themes.

 ## Demo